infor-cloud/xtendm3/docs/documentation/approval-requirements.md

 ## Request Format
 ### Request Content
 Copy this form to your mail and answer all questions.
-This questionaire should be done per extension.
-So if three extensions are sent in, this will be done for three of them separately but it can be done in one mail.
+The questionnaire should be answered per extension;
+Therefore, if there are three extensions sent for review, there should be three separate sections in one email answering the following for each extension:

+- Project/Customer Name
+- Developer Name
 - Requirement Description (1 or 2 paragraphs)
 - Solution Description (1 or 2 paragraphss)
-- Module
+- Affected M3 Module (Finance, Procurement, etc.)
 - Is this a new solution?
   - If not, what has been changed or updated?
-- Direct database access?
+- Does it implement direct database access?
-  - Is it done on M3 Tables or Dynamic tabels?
+  - Is direct access done on M3 Standard Tables or Dynamic (XtendM3) Tables?

-  - If M3 tables
+  - If M3 Standard Table direct database access
-    - Is there any API for this table?
+    - Is there a standard M3 API for the M3 standard table?
-      - If yes, why API is not used?
+       - If yes, why was the M3 API not used instead of the direct database access?
-      - If no, has enhancement request been added?
+       - If no, was an enhancement request sent to product development to have an M3 API created for the M3 standard table?
-    - Are you using indexes to access with keys other than company and division?
+    - Are indexes used to access the tables, using keys other than just the company and division?
-    - Are you using expressions to filter your access?
-How many records do you estimate to be there if filter is not applied?
+    - Are you using expressions to filter the database access?
+      How many records are estimated to be retrieved if filter is not applied?

-  - If Dynamic tables
+  - If Dynamic (XtendM3) Table direct database access
-    - Is the dynamic table extending a standard table?
+    - Is the dynamic table extending an M3 standard table?
-      - If yes, have all the standard fields been validated to make sure they exist in M3 e.g. order number?
+      - If yes, have all the dynamic table fields, that are referenced to M3 standard table fields, been validated to make sure they exist in M3 e.g. Order Number?

-- Has this solution / extension been tested and functionally approved?
+- Has this solution / extension been fully tested and functionally approved?
-- Is the repository updated with the correct branches i.e. if it is coming from TST tenant, the tst branch should be updated with these changes and once signed extension for prd is receive, master/prd branch should be updated.
+- Is the repository updated with the correct branches? i.e. if it is coming from TST tenant, the TST branch should be updated with these changes And once signed extension for PRD is receive, master/prd branch should be updated.
-- Are there any issues or parts that does not follow the guideline which you are asking for exception, if so, why?
+- Does the extension solution/codes contain parts that does not follow the guidelines/best practices, for which you are requesting an exception/special approval?
+If so, why?
-- Have you read the programming standard and made sure the code is compliant with the standard?
+- Have you read the programming standards and made sure the code is compliant with the standards?
-- Have you followed the recommended naming conventions for the extension, methods, variables?
+- Have you followed the recommended naming conventions for extensions, methods, variables?
 - Have you documented the extension code?
-- Except for data setup, are there any other configuration or extensions that need to be there for this extension to work?
+- Except for data setup, are there any other configuration or extensions dependencies required to exist for this extension to work?
-- Is logger used in extension
+- Is logger used in extension?
    - If yes, is it only using debug level?
 (Extension will not be approved with any other logger level than debug)

 ### Attachments
 - Exported extension in JSON format